Random-user420/jsf_Calender/README.md

+# Not working commit!
+# Work in progress!
 A random Calender with some German Labels, because I'm to lazy to translate that.
 Made with Primefaces for a Lerning Project.

 To-do: